 These fats are chemically altered saturated fats.
 The food industry has altered these to have a high melting point, smooth texture, and to be reusable as deep-frying oil.
 You will want to make sure you are avoiding these, as they are very unhealthy.
 The FDA actually has made using partially hydrogenated oils illegal to use in human food… which is sad that they were allowed in the first place.

 This type of fat comes from chemically altering polyunsaturated fat.
-It gives food longer shelf life.
+It gives food a longer shelf life.
 The FDA is investigating if these are even safe to be used in food.

 Omega-6 Cooking Oils